prajwalsanvatsarkar/Multisensor-Fusion-for-Advanced-Perception/README.md

 # Step 6: Estimate Mean Absolute Error and Root Mean Squared Error
 - In conclusion, this report presented a multisensor fusion approach for estimating vehicle distances in the images.
-The system laverages YOLOv5 for object   detection and LiDAR and RADAR point clouds for 3D information, and a weighted average of LiDAR and RADAR distances for robust distance estimation.
-The final step evaluates the accuracy using Mean Absolute Error (MAE) and Root Mean Square Error (RMSE), achieving a MAE of 5.49 meters and RMSE of 6.67 meters, indicating good overall accuracy.
-To mitigate these errors, in future instead of filtering projected points in specified bounding box, asegmented mask of vehicle can be considered for estimating the actual vehicle boundary.
-This ensures that there are no points from environment that are unnecessarily filtered as points on vehicle.
+- The final step evaluates the accuracy using Mean Absolute Error (MAE) and Root Mean Square Error (RMSE), achieving a MAE of 5.49 meters and RMSE of 6.67 meters, indicating good overall accuracy.
+- To resolve these errors, in future instead of filtering projected points in specified bounding box, asegmented mask of vehicle can be considered for estimating the actual vehicle boundary.